Tunisia's Ben Ali guilty on drugs and gun charges

 Reuters news agency reports that members of the public in the courtroom heckled Ben Ali's lawyers, shouting: "Get out!
-You have betrayed Tunisia by defending Ben Ali!" and "You should have defended the young people killed by Ben Ali's weapons!"'Parody of justice'
+You have betrayed Tunisia by defending Ben Ali!" and "You should have defended the young people killed by Ben Ali's weapons!"

 Ben Ali's lawyers walked out of the courtroom after the judge refused their request to delay the case so that they had more time to prepare their defence.

 The case was due to have started last week, but was postponed because of a strike by judges.

 Ben Ali and his wife Leila were last month also fined $66m (£41m) for embezzling and misappropriating public funds.